buildpacks/rfcs/text/0000-client-side-buildpack-registry.md

 * `yanked` - whether or not the buildpack has been removed from the registry
 * `uri` - the address of the image stored in a Docker Registry (ex. `"docker.io/jkutner/lua"`)

-The `indicies` array contains a list of locations of other index files.
+The `indices` array contains a list of locations of other index files.
 This will be used in the future to decompose the `index.json` into separate files to improve performance of searching and updating.
 Its fields are defined as:

 * `uri` - The location of an index file with the same structure as this file (note: We will want to support relative paths too, which may mean `uri` is too specific)